nrfconnect/sdk-nrf-bm/README.md

 1. Clone the relevant version tag or branch:

    ```
-   west init -m https://github.com/nrfconnect/sdk-ncs-lite --mr main
+   west init -m https://github.com/nrfconnect/sdk-nrf-lite --mr main
    ```

-3. Update the structure based on the current revision of sdk-secdom:
+2. Update the structure based on the current repository revision:

    ```
    west update
    ```

+For further details on getting started, check the installation guide in the documentation.